Updated April 12, 2021

 - Air – Kahului Airport (OGG) is linked to the other airports in the state and to many US and Canadian cities along the western corridor and inland cities including Calgary, Chicago, Dallas, Denver, Edmonton, Phoenix, and Salt Lake City.
 Smaller general aviation airports are located in Kapalua (JHM) and Hana (HNM).

 - Public bus service is available to the main towns at reasonable rates.
 In fact, there are three free routes.
-There is also a rural shuttle than runs three times a week.
+There is also a rural shuttle that runs three times a week.

 - Shuttle services, like Executive Shuttle and others, provide transportation to Maui tourist destinations.